OlekSt/Fabike/Testing.md

     Conclusion:
     - Passed.
 All links work as exppected.
 There no wrong or broken links.

-    * Find appropriate section - bikes or frames, urban bikes or all road bikes, etc, and be able to see all the products in the section
+User story: Find appropriate section - bikes or frames, urban bikes or all road bikes, etc, and be able to see all the products in the section

     Testing:
     - Click links Bikes>All Bikes/Urban/All Road/Road, Frames or Events
     - Scroll down and click Discover buttons for Urban, All Road or Road section